BackyardBrains/docs.backyardbrains.com/docs/Human/NeuroBit/Projects/SpooderGuy/index.md

 Make your very own string shooting device that shares startling similarities to a certain Marvel / Sony superhero!

+This guide is still being developed, but below is a general overview.

 # Materials Needed ( Shown Left->Right, Top->Bottom ) #
 - Loop Lasso / two wheels close to each other
 - A loop of string with no knots
+- Micro bit and Neurobit
+- EMG Signal Cable
+- 3 Electrodes

+Optional
+- 3D printer / Some casing
--
+- Arm Bands

 # Software #
 This project is fairly simple from a software perspective: you'll simply pair the input from an EMG to a signal output.
 To make this work, we'll re-use code from the EMG lecture and pair it to a DigitalWrite command in an if-else statement.
-The code, in Python's makecode and blocks, will look like this:

 # Hardware #